-It is estimated that people with SLE are seven to eight times more likely to develop CVD than the general population.
-The reason for this is that SLE can cause inflammation of your heart and arteries, making it more likely that you will develop CVD.
+It is estimated that people with SLE are seven to eight times more likely to develop cardiovascular disease than the general population.
+This is because SLE can cause inflammation of your heart and arteries.

-- eating a balanced healthy diet low in saturated fat, sugar and salt and contains plenty of fruit and vegetables (at least five portions a day)
+eating a healthy, balanced diet - low in saturated fat, sugar and salt and containing plenty of fruit and vegetables (at least five portions a day)

 - maintaining a healthy weight

-- taking regular exercise - at least 30 minutes a day, three to four days a week (the exercise should be strenuous enough to leave you slightly out of breath)
+taking regular exercise - at least 150 minutes a week (the exercise should be strenuous enough to leave you slightly out of breath)

-- if you drink, making sure that you stick to the recommended guidelines for alcohol consumption (see below)
+- if you drink, make sure you stick to recommended guidelines for alcohol consumption (see below)